exaco/laravel-octane-dockerfile/README.md

 - Swoole extension with support of:
     - OpenSSL
     - HTTP/2
-    - Native CURL hook for Swoole coroutines
+    - Native cURL hook for coroutines
     - `mysqlnd`
     - Asynchronous DNS